 MEET THE AMAZING WOMEN OF MS. FLORENCE’S WORKSHOP!

+“Before I started working with Trades of Hope, I use to live hand to mouth.
 I was dependent on my brothers for house rent, school fees for my son and medical bills.

 I’m stress free and not worried about the future anymore!” – Florence, Artisan in Uganda